Four senses of Scripture: Four types of interpretation

-Dante describes interpreting through a "four-fold method" (or "allegory of the theologians") in his epistle to Can Grande Della Scala.
+Dante describes interpreting through a "four-fold method" (or "allegory of the theologians") in his epistle to Cangrande.
 He says the "senses" of his work are not simple, but:

 Rather, it may be called "polysemous", that is, of many senses.
 A first sense derives from the letters themselves, and a second from the things signified by the letters.
 We call the first sense "literal" sense, the second the "allegorical", or "moral" or "anagogical".
 To clarify this method of treatment, consider this verse: When Israel went out of Egypt, the house of Jacob from a barbarous people: Judea was made his sanctuary, Israel his dominion (Psalm 113).
 Now if we examine the letters alone, the exodus of the children of Israel from Egypt in the time of Moses is signified; in the allegory, our redemption is accomplished through Christ; in the moral sense, the conversion of the soul from the grief and misery of sin to the state of grace; in the anagogical sense, the exodus of the holy soul from slavery of this corruption to the freedom of eternal glory.. they can all be called symbolic.

 The classic summary of fourfold exegesis is the following Latin doggerel verse, a widely known mnemonic device in medieval schools: